 The Menendez brothers are a step closer to freedom, but it is not yet guaranteed.
-Erik and Lyle, who were sentenced to life in prison without parole for the 1989 murders of their parents, will still have to face a court process and review from a parole board.
+Erik and Lyle, who were sentenced to life in prison without parole for the 1989 murder of their parents, will still have to face a court process and review from a parole board.

 Next Steps

-A judge in California will determine if Erik and Lyle Menendez will be resentenced after spending almost 35 years in prison for the murders of their parents—offering the brothers a potential path to freedom.
+A judge in California will determine if Erik and Lyle Menendez will be resentenced after spending almost 35 years in prison for the murder of their parents—offering the brothers a potential path to freedom.

 Los Angeles County District Attorney George Gascón announced his support for the brothers’ resentencing at a press conference on Thursday.
 “This case will be filed in court tomorrow,” Gascón said.
 “The final decision will be made by the judge.
 The court has to agree with my conclusion that they deserve to be resentenced.”